computer-assisted-reporting/NICAR18/README.md

 ## Data

-Two data collection methods are described in detail below.
-Hoewver, if you want to skip straight to the data, run the following code:
+Our data collection method is described in detail below.
+Hoewver, if you want to get straight to the data, simply run the following code:

 ``` r
 ## download status IDs file